matejmeglic/eurovisionfantasy/readme.md

 - 1h output of all emails + FE fixes + bring group to results - 28
 - 4h devops for deploy to heroku - 32
 - 2h fix ordering bugs and extra explanations on vote-grade + readme - 34
-- 1h fix mobile responsiveness - 35
+- 2h fix mobile responsiveness + template bugfixes - 36